-Corporate taxes before 1999 were 27%, but were lowered to 18%, except for companies in the oil industry.
+Corporate taxes before 1999 were 27%, but are since lowered to 18%, except for companies in the oil industry.
 The tax rate for these companies remains at 27%.
-Of the tax amounts, 62% is paid to the national treasury, and the remaining 38% to the local municipal authorities.
+Of the tax amounts, 62% is paid to the national Treasury, and the remaining 38% to the local municipal authorities.